 What does it mean if my child is born abroad and is not British?

 Don’t panic.
 Most British intended parents through surrogacy are eligible to apply to the Home Office to register their child as a British citizen and then apply for a UK passport.
 Alternatively, you can use other routes to bring your child home to the UK (obtaining immigration visas or alternative passports which allow entry to the UK) and then apply for a UK parental order to secure British nationality.

-Read more about bringing a surrogate baby home to the UK.
 The time-frames for bringing a baby born through surrogacy overseas back to the UK vary considerably, from usually a few weeks in the USA and Canada, to three or four months elsewhere.

 Will obtaining a Parental Order make my child British?

 Since 2010, UK law has said that a child becomes British if a UK parental order is made and either of the intended parents is British.
 For these purposes, it doesn’t matter whether you are British by descent or not.
 Your child will be British by way of Parental Order once the order has been granted, and you will be able to make an application for a British passport with this.

 If for any reason you do not qualify for a parental order you will usually be able to apply to the Home Office to ask to register your child as a British citizen instead.